ehrenbrav/nestcamDIY/README.md

 </details>

 Once the streaming is working, make any adjustments to the camera to get the image right and test both with natural light and complete darkness (by puting a towel or something over the entire thing).

-The infrared LEDs should illuminate any time the camera is streaming or recording, so you should be able to see the interior of the birdhouse clearly even in complete darkness.
-Experiment with putting the LEDs lower or higher in the interior to get the best lighting.
-Also test the motion detection:
+The infrared lights should illuminate any time the camera is streaming or recording at nighttime.
+The hours that count as nighttime are configured in /etc/nestcam/nestcam.env:
+- NIGHT_MODE_START=20:00
+- NIGHT_MODE_END=06:00

+Edit this file by using `sudo nano /etc/nestcam/nestcam.env` and then restart the service to test it `sudo systemctl restart nestcam`.
+If you temporarily set it to be nightmode all the time and then cover up the entire system so it is in complete darkness, you can test how things will look when there is no ambient light.
+Once you are done, set these values to something sensible for your location and the time of year - you can always modify them later, just remember to restart the nestcam service for your changes to take effect.

+Next test the motion detection:

 ```
 python tests/test_led.py --no-led-test
 ```

 Check that moving your hand in and out of the birdbox triggers the motion detection.
 You may need to adjust the position of the motion sensor to optimize the detections.

+You should also look at the Configuration section below - there are numerous values you can tweak to get optimal performance.
+Review these again once the system is deployed in the field - you can change the behavior of the motion detection, IR lights, color, and just about everything else!

 ### 4.11 Secure the LEDs and Motion Sensor